triblondon/trib.tv/src/pages/posts/2025/wordpress-to-astro.md

 description: I have been making this corner of the web my home since 2002, and for most of that time, Wordpress has been the engine powering the site.
 It's time for a major change - here's why I'm moving to Astro.
 author: Andrew Betts
 tags: ["Web", "Astro", "Fastly", "Netlify", "JSX", "Leaflet"]
-status: draft
+status: published
 ---

 ![](hero.svg)

-For most of the life of this website, I'd been using [Wordpress](https://www.wordpress.org), a monolithic CMS, and running it on a [DigitalOcean](https://www.digitalocean.com) virtual machine, but in my career (particularly at the [Financial Times](https://www.ft.com) and [Fastly](https://www.fastly.com)) I often find myself advocating other ways of doing digital publishing.
-In 2025, the variety of tools and services is mind blowing, and the trade offs are not always clear cut, but for a personal blog, a static site generator is *usually* going to be the best choice these days.
+For most of the life of this website, I've been using [Wordpress](https://www.wordpress.org) and running it on a [DigitalOcean](https://www.digitalocean.com) virtual machine, but in my career (particularly at the [Financial Times](https://www.ft.com) and [Fastly](https://www.fastly.com)) I have often found myself advocating other ways of doing digital publishing.
+In 2025, the variety of tools and services is mind blowing, and the trade offs are not always clear cut, but for a personal blog, a static site generator is *usually* going to be the best choice.

-I decided to migrate to [Astro](https://astro.build/), hosted on [Netlify](https://www.netlify.com), frontend by [Fastly](https://www.fastly.com), supported by [Val Town](https://www.val.town/) and [Home Assistant](https://www.home-assistant.io).
+I decided to migrate to [Astro](https://astro.build/), hosted on [Netlify](https://www.netlify.com), fronted by [Fastly](https://www.fastly.com), supported by [Val Town](https://www.val.town/) and [Home Assistant](https://www.home-assistant.io).

 Here's why I chose that and how it works.